Here are some things to think about in your junior year as an ec concentrator.

 - If you haven't already, you should complete econometrics and Ec 970 (the Sophomore Tutorial) this year.

 - Check out the Department's junior seminars.
 These are small, faculty-led seminars on various topics.
-They're open to all economics concentrators and they lottery the week before the semester starts.
-We highly recommend junior seminars to concentrators thinking about writing a senior honors thesis.
+They're open to all economics concentrators who meet the pre-requisites (and to others, if space permits).
+Each seminar conducts it own lottery and enrollment, so please check each course's website for more information.
+We especially recommend junior seminars to concentrators thinking about writing a senior honors thesis.

 - Thinking about honors?
 There are two honors tracks in econ: Thesis Track and Advanced Course Track.
-Please check out the details on the additional requirements for these tracks.
-For Thesis, you must complete econometrics by junior spring at the latest.
+Please check out the details on the additional requirements for these tracks so you can plan ahead.
+For Thesis, you must complete econometrics by junior spring.
 Also try to take an ec elective in an area you're interested in... thesis ideas can come out of that!
-We'll keep the advice short here, we have an entire document dedicated to juniors thinking about writing a thesis.
+We'll keep the advice short here, as we have an entire document dedicated to juniors thinking about writing a thesis on our senior thesis page.

 - Junior year is the most common time to study abroad.
-If you're interested in this, please (1) visit the Office of International Programs and (2) chat with your concentration advisor.
+If you're interested in this, please (1) visit the Office of International Education and (2) chat with your concentration advisor.

 - Take initiative in your classes, especially your economics classes.
 It's never too late to start.
-Introduce yourself to your professors, chat in OH at least once, invite a prof to your House faculty dinner.
+Introduce yourself to your professors, visit office hours at least once, invite a professor to your House faculty dinner.
 In general: take full advantage of the opportunity to get to know interesting people.
 It's fun, and also will help you get the most out of your courses.

 - Junior concentrators often ask how to choose electives.
 There's no right or wrong way, but two ways to think about this are: (1) take a variety of ec electives in different areas or (2) focus your ec electives in one area.
-Either is great; it just depends on whether you feel drawn to a particular field or whether you want to explore a little.
-For a refresher on fields in ec, check out pp. 21-24 in the Ec Concentrator Guide.
+Either is great; it just depends on whether you feel drawn to a particular field or whether you want to explore.
+For a refresher on fields in ec, check out Section V in the Ec Concentrator Guide.